The-Hotline/web-messaging-docs/README.md

 `<script type="text/javascript" src="{{your_custom_endpoint}}" charset="utf-8"></script>`

-By default, a button that says “Need help?
+By default, a button is embedded in the bottom right corner of each page that says “Need help?
 Chat now.” and is styled according to The Hotline branding.
-This default behavior is exhibited on this page.
+This default behavior is exhibited at https://chat.thehotline.us/demo.html.

 ## Examples